 After a local breakfast of the famous Vietnamese ‘Pho’, we get back on the bikes and ride through farming communities and over hills to the Black River.
 We cross the river on a local ferry and will enjoy a picnic lunch on the other side.

-Riding back up the hills we will ride small roads towards the small village of Moc Chau.
-You’ve experienced a rural homestay in Laos – now it is time to do it in Vietnam!
+Riding back up the hills we will ride narrow roads towards the small village of Moc Chau.
+Our accommodation for the night sits in the middle of a tea plantation.

 Another relaxing start in this beautiful Vietnamese village.
-After a tasty breakfast we jump back onto the comfy Hondas and ride over to Pu Luong nature reserve – an area covered with forests and terraced fields up the side of the hills.
+After a tasty breakfast we jump back onto the comfy Hondas and ride over to Mai Chau – an area full of rice paddies and limestone karsts, it’s all quite picturesque if you ask us.

-We’ll take plenty of rest stops to meet the local people and take some photographs of the scenery.
-We’ll visit Ban Hieu – the highest village in the reserve – before meeting our support vehicle at the riverside to enjoy another western picnic lunch.
+There will be plenty of rest stops to meet the local people and take some photographs of the amazing scenery.

-We will arrive at today’s destination in the early afternoon where we will have time to explore this tiny, but beautiful village.
-Tonight is the final homestay of the trip and this family puts on an incredible feast!
+We will arrive at today’s destination in the afternoon where we will have time to enjoy the welcoming pool for you to cool off in.

-It’s the final day of this epic cross-border adventure, so we will rise early to make the most of it.
-We’ll spend the morning exploring some fun off-road trails before joining the blacktop to make our way towards the busy city of Hanoi.
+It’s the final day of this epic cross-border adventure, so we will leave on the bikes by 8:30am riding through local villages and rice paddies before joining the blacktop to make our way towards the busy city of Hanoi.

 Celebratory beers await back at base in Hanoi.
 Later that night, it’s out onto the busy streets for a farewell dinner.